Fused Deposition Modeling (FDM): 3D printing with filaments

 There are many types of 3D printing techniques currently available on the market and you certainly noticed it before, but Fused Deposition Molding is among the most popular 3D printing techniques.
 How does it work and what are the benefits of this 3D printing technology?
 Let’s find out.

-fdm pictures
+FDM pictures

 Prepare for 3D printing!